BillHertzing/ATAP.Utilities/src/ATAP.Utilities.Powershell/Documentation/ReadMe.md

 This function created resized files appropriate for MediaQueries, and then creates DropBox links (sharing links) to the files

-The Dropbox accews token must be set in the environment for the dropbox link creation to work
+The Dropbox access token must be set in the environment for the dropbox link creation to work

 [System.Environment]::SetEnvironmentVariable('DropBoxAccessToken','<paste token here>',[System.EnvironmentVariableTarget]::User)
 ```